 - Scoop your cookie dough with a 2 TBSP ice cream scoop.

-- Make your Maple Vanilla Buttercream while the cookies bake.
+- If you like Iced Pumpkin Cookies, make some Maple Vanilla Buttercream while the cookies bake.

 - Let cookies cool completely before icing.